darigasekerbek/algorithms/README.md

 # algorithms

-Code is a Java implementation of a hash table data structure that allows adding, retrieving and removing key and value pairs.
+This code is a Java implementation of a hash table data structure that allows adding, retrieving and removing key and value pairs.
 It uses separate chaining to handle collisions, where each index in the hash table stores a linked list of key and value pairs.